-In the battle to fight against male prostate problems scientist at Cancer Research UK have been able to identify a way to distinguish between benign and aggressive forms of prostate cancer.
+In the battle to fight against male prostate problems, scientists at Cancer Research UK have been able to identify a way to distinguish between benign and aggressive forms of prostate cancer.
 Their work involves perfecting a simple urine test that would enhance treatment.
 In turn, this would lead to unnecessary surgery or radiation treatment.

 According to research published in the British Journal of Cancer, it would appear that small bubbles of fat that appear in urine carry chemicals that would help doctors decide which cancers could spread.

 Well, it is a gland found in the pelvis and is in two halves.
-It’s about the size of a satsuma orange and surrounds the urethra (the tube urine is passed from the bladder to the penis) and is only found in men.
+It’s about the size of an orange (a satsuma) and surrounds the urethra (the tube urine is passed from the bladder to the penis) and is only found in men.

 The urethra passes between the walls of the prostate gland which in later life is known to grow larger and, yes you’ve guessed it when the prostate grows it presses the urethra between its two halves restricting urine flow from the bladder to the toilet via the urethra.
 When this happens treatment is required to stop the pressure of the prostate on the urine tube.

 It should be remembered that if you start to have problems it is not written in stone that you have cancer, you should also not ignore any symptoms either as your symptoms are more likely to be caused by something else, such as benign prostatic hyperplasia (also known as BPH or prostate enlargement).

 Update Prostate Cancer

 Researchers at the John Hopkins University in Baltimore (USA) have discovered that by offering up large amounts of the hormone testosterone, which as always been thought of as the fuel to feed cancer delivers such a shock it causes a shrinking of the tumors.
 The team have also successfully eliminated cancer in one man who had stopped responding to treatment.

 Our goal is to shock the cancer cells by exposing them rapidly to very high followed by very low levels of testosterone in the blood.
 The results are unexpected and exciting.Sam Denmeade.
 Johns Hopkins University School of Medicine